department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/school-ratings/research/research-plan.md

  - 9 participants
  - GI Bill beneficiaries using a variety of education benefits
     - No more than 4 participants using any particular type of benefit (e.g. Post 9/11, Montgomery, Voc Rehab, etc.)
-    - 4 - 5 GI Bill beneficiaries who will start using their GI Bill benefits in the next 3 months
+    - 4 - 5 GI Bill beneficiaries who will start using their GI Bill education benefits in the next 3 months
-    - 4 - 5 GI Bill beneficiaries who have started using their GI Bill benefits in the past 6 months
+    - 4 - 5 GI Bill beneficiaries who started using their GI Bill education benefits in the past 6 months

 Age Range: 24-54

-Gender: Varied
+Gender: Mix

 Geography: Geographically dispersed across US